Next Steps - Accepted Transfer Students

 During a Hawk Day, you’ll connect with fellow incoming students, explore ways to get involved at HNU and learn more about the resources and people that are here to support you along the way.
 Please note that there are several requirements that must be completed prior to attending a Hawk Day.

-All students (first-year and transfer) planning to live on campus must complete a housing application.
+All students planning to live on campus must complete a housing application.

 Transfer students living off-campus have the option to choose a meal plan only.
 To select a meal plan only, please contact Ang Banez, Assistant Director of Housing & Residential Life Banez@hnu.edu